 Regardless of the citizenship of any country, the most critical issue for travel-lovers is how secure their passports are.
-More specifically, they are interested in which countries do the passport issued by the country’s government allow them to travel without a visa.
+More specifically, they are interested in which countries do the passport issued by the country’s government allows them to travel without a visa.
 The higher the numbers of these countries, the more powerful the passports are.
 To travel to other countries, you must go through specific procedures and obtain a visa.
 It is sometimes straightforward, and sometimes it is a very challenging process for some countries (Russia, North Korea, Iran, Pakistan, Turkmenistan, etc.).
 It may even change depending on the state of your citizenship.
-To be clear, we can say that, as Azerbaijani citizens, we can go to Russia without a visa.
-Still, for many countries, Russia is a country with a challenging visa procedure.
 Mostly, the citizens of the United States have to go through a multilevel process that can take weeks.
 Moreover, if there is war in those countries, this could be another factor creating the obstacle in the issue of a visa.
 As you can see, many different factors set the rules.

 One of the earliest known references to paperwork that served in a role similar to that of a passport was found in the Hebrew Bible.
 Nehemiah 2: 7-9: approximately in 450 BC, Nehemiah, serving King Artaxerxes I of Persia, asked permission to travel to Judea.
 The purpose of Nehemiah’s visit was to rebuild the walls of Jerusalem.
 The king granted leave and gave him a letter “to the governours beyond the river,” requesting safe passage for him as he travelled through their lands.
 Besides, Arthashastra (an ancient Indian Sanskrit treatise on statecraft, economic policy, and military strategy) mentions the first passport and passbooks in world history.
 According to the text, the superintendent of passports must issue sealed passes before one could enter or leave the countryside.

-If we are talking about the history of passport we must mention who invented the first passport.
+If we are talking about the history of passport, we must mention who invented the first passport.
 King Henry V of England is credited with having invented the passport we use today.
-The earliest reference to these documents is found in a 1414 Act of Parliament.
-In 1540, granting travel documents in England became the role of the Privy Council of England, and the term “passport” was used around this time.
-A passport issued on June 16, 1641, and signed by Charles I still exists.
+The earliest reference to these documents is found in the 1414 Act of Parliament.
+In 1540, granting travel documents in England became the role of the Privy Council of England, and the passport term was used around this time.
+A passport issued on June 16, 1641, and signed by Charles I, still exists.
 In 1794, issuing British passports became the job of the Office of the Secretary of State.
 The records of every English passport issued since then are available.
 They were available to foreigners and were written in French until 1858.

 The rapid expansion of rail infrastructure and wealth in Europe, beginning in the mid-nineteenth century, led to significant increases in international travel and a steady decline of the passport system during the nearly thirty years before World War I. Significant increases in the number of people that crossed the border have made enforcement of passport laws difficult.
 In the later part of the nineteenth century and up to World War I, passports were not required for travel within Europe, and crossing a border was a relatively straightforward procedure.
 Consequently, comparatively few people held passports.